Skip to main content

 Student's screens (Chromebook or Windows) are displayed as tiles that when clicked on, are displayed full-screen along with the analytics and web history of that student during the class session.
 A specific filtering policy different from the class filtering policy can also be enforced to a specific student.
 Refresh time is near real time, less than 3-4 seconds depending on network upstream bandwidth conditions.

-Administrators can push specific teacher filtering policies to be used during the class session only to the Teacher Dashboard.
+Administrators can push specific teacher filtering policies for use during the class session.
 Teachers can change the filtering policy for their class on the fly, and pick another one or make exceptions to the current one.
 Once the class is over, it falls back to the administrator school-wide filtering enforced policy.

 Teachers can import classes from Google Classroom, can add students using a join access code, select them from the Google Workspace user directory, or import them from a .csv file.